jar398/listtools/doc/guide.md

    as the B concept or larger (RCC-5 >) than it.
 For synonyms it may be hard to tell.

+A name written with an asterisk (e.g. `Rana pipiens*`) indicates a synonym.

 In case of an ambiguous match, the exemplar set will contain all alternatives.

+How to read the report:

+If you're mainly concerned with the impact on a data set of advancing from one version of a checklist to the next (from A to B), then focus on lines with semicolons, i.e. species intersections with more than one species.
+These rows indicate splits, meaning that data using the taxon name in A would have to be re-curated to use the correct intersecting species in B, if one wanted to make the data consistent with checklist B.

+This splits in the report will only be an exhaustive list if enough synonyms and infraspecific taxa are present in A.  For example, if a species name is new in B (does not occur in name), then it will look like a de novo species, rather than a split, if it does not somehow link back to the split taxon in A via synonym and other records.

+[TBD: there should be some indication of name changes; these are hard to detect on a quick scan otherwise.
+Maybe a separate column with this info.]

 ### ncbi_to_dwc